azatshtru/keep/Projects/rythspace/Rythspace 0.1 base ideas.md

 - when visiting ryth.space/todo, all tasks from all the projects will be shown
 - when visiting ryth.space/todo/today, all tasks for today will be shown
-- when visiting ryth.space/todo/tomorrow, all tasks for tomorrow will be shown these are for tasks, other hyperlinks can be created for other stuff
+- when visiting ryth.space/todo/tomorrow, all tasks for tomorrow will be shown
+- flashcards can be created between notes in ryth and ryth.space/flashcards will show the flashcards, maybe some filters can also be specified these are for tasks, other hyperlinks can be created for other stuff

 #ryth #fleeting-ideas